The Constant Width Measure Set, the Spherical Measure Set and isoperimetric equalities for planar ovals: Isoperimetric equalities

 \begin{prop} Let $\M$ be a generic regular simple closed curve.
 Then the orientation of $\Sms(\M)$ is reversed against the orientation of $\M$.
 If $\M$ is a generic oval, then the orientation of $\Cwms(\M)$ is reversed against the orientation of $\M$. \end{prop} \begin{proof} Let $\M$ be positively oriented.
 Then the negatively orientation of $\Cwms(\M)$ and $\Sms(\M)$ is a consequence of (\ref{FourierAreaCwms}) and (\ref{AreaSms}). \end{proof}

-In Fig. \ref{PictureAll} there is an example of an oval $\M$ for which is its Minkowski support function.
-Then $\Eq_{\frac{1}{2}}(\M)$ has $5$ cusp singularities, $\Cwms(\M)$ has $4$ cusp singularities, $\Sms(\M)$ has $10$ cusp singularities and their support functions are as follows:
+Figure \ref{PictureAll} illustrates an example of an oval $\M$ for which is its Minkowski support function.
+In this case $\Eq_{\frac{1}{2}}(\M)$ has $5$ cusp singularities (the dashed line), $\Cwms(\M)$ has $4$ cusp singularities (the bold line) and $\Sms(\M)$ has $10$ cusp singularities.
+Furthermore the support functions of these curves are as follows: